jbracker/polymonad-proofs/README.md

 presented in the paper
 ["Polymonadic Programming" by Hicks et al. (MSFP 2014)](http://www.cs.bham.ac.uk/~pbl/msfp2014/polymonad.pdf).

+## Type Checking and Versions

 Calling `make` should type check all files that don't contain unsolved holes.

+This is tested with Agda in version `2.4.2.5` and the Adga standard library in version `0.11`.
+If you have problems type checking the code, please contact me.

 ## Module Structure and Guide